KalicoCrew/kalico/docs/FAQ.md

 heavy swapping, etc.), then it may cause Klipper to report print errors.

+!!! important "Important: ModemManager and serial"
-Note: If you are not using an OctoPi image, be aware that several Linux distributions enable a "ModemManager" (or similar) package that can disrupt serial communication.
+    If you are not using an OctoPi image, be aware that several Linux distributions enable a "ModemManager" (or similar) package that can disrupt serial communication.
 (Which can cause Klipper to report seemingly random "Lost communication with MCU" errors.)
 If you install Klipper on one of these distributions you may need to disable that package.

 ## Can I run multiple instances of Klipper on the same host machine?